 After adding a certificate to the Certificates section on your site you can use this objective type to track when the certificate was downloaded.

 The Offering Objective is perfect for the first page of your offerings.
 This objective type will automatically pull all pages/posts in an offering that have checklist items to track progress over an entire offering.
+Clickable links take the participant right to the page.

 Add the Objective List Shortcode